From BR Bullpen

 After his playing days, Whitt was the roving minor league catching instructor for the Blue Jays from 1997 to 2004 and also spent part of 1997 as manager of the Dunedin Blue Jays.
 From 2005 to 2007, he was bench coach for Toronto, and in 2008, he was the team's first base coach until June 20th, when he was fired alongside manager John Gibbons.
 He was then skipper of the Clearwater Threshers in 2009 and the Philadelphia Phillies' minor league catching coordinator in 2010 and 2011.

-Whitt also managed the Canadian baseball team in the 1999 Pan American Games, 2004 Olympics, the 2006 World Baseball Classic, 2009 World Baseball Classic, 2010 Pan American Games Qualification Tournament, 2011 Baseball World Cup (a Bronze Medal), 2011 Pan American Games (guiding Canada to their first Gold ever in a major international tournament), 2013 World Baseball Classic Qualifiers, 2013 World Baseball Classic and 2015 Pan American Games.
+Whitt also managed the Canadian baseball team in the 1999 Pan American Games, 2004 Olympics, the 2006 World Baseball Classic, 2009 World Baseball Classic, 2010 Pan American Games Qualification Tournament, 2011 Baseball World Cup (a Bronze Medal), 2011 Pan American Games (guiding Canada to their first Gold ever in a major international tournament), 2013 World Baseball Classic Qualifiers, 2013 World Baseball Classic, 2015 Pan American Games and 2015 Premier 12.
 When he managed Canada to a Gold in the 2015 Pan Ams, they became the first non-Cuban country to win multiple Pan Am Gold Medals, let alone consecutive ones.
 He thus did something no manager had ever done for the USA, Dominican Republic, Venezuela, Mexico or Puerto Rico.

 He was inducted into the Canadian Baseball Hall of Fame and Museum in 2009.